marelab/OsmoseLinux/README.md

 Control the revers osmosis production and refill process for a reef tank with a Raspberry Pi.
 Standalone Applikation that includes a web & websocket server.
 The Frontend is Web GUI based.

 Featuers:
-- Atotomatic controlled Fresh Water Vent
+- Automatic controlled Fresh Water Vent
 - Automatic controlled Clean Vent of Osmosis production
 - Automatic Refill pump controlling
 - using 3 Water Sensor for measurement Fish Tank and Refill Tank